jenkinsci/java-client-api/README.md

-Before you create a pull request it is necessary to create an issue in the [ticket system before](https://github.com/RisingOak/jenkins-client/issues) and describe what the problem is or what kind of feauture you would like to add.
+Before you create a pull request it is necessary to create an issue in the [ticket system before](https://github.com/RisingOak/jenkins-client/issues) and describe what the problem is or what kind of feature you would like to add.
 Afterwards you can create an appropriate pull request.

 It is required if you want to get a Pull request to be integrated into to squash your commits into a single commit which references the issue in the commit message.

-A pull request has to fulfil only a single ticket and should never create/add/fix serveral issues in one, cause otherwise the history is hard to read and to understand and makes the maintenance of the issues and pull request hard.
+A pull request has to fulfill only a single ticket and should never create/add/fix several issues in one, cause otherwise the history is hard to read and to understand and makes the maintenance of the issues and pull request hard.

 ## Generated Site